Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Start researching the supplement likely to give your dog the most help right away.

-As tempting as it is to “get started on everything,” please don’t start several supplements at the same time.
+As tempting as it is to “get started on everything,” please don’t start several supplements simultaneously.
 Everything you put in your dog’s mouth could potentially cause gastrointestinal upset including nausea, vomiting, or diarrhea.

-If you start with one supplement and see that your dog tolerates it well, you can proceed to the next most important supplement with confidence and see how your dog tolerates that one.
+Start with one priority supplement and see that your dog tolerates it well.
+Then, you can confidently proceed to the next most important supplement and see how your dog tolerates that one in combination with the first one.

 Research Companies

 Research companies as well as products.
-Does the company seem like it has “real people” working for it?
-Is it big, small, mid-size?
-Testimonials can be made up, so calling the company or emailing and seeing if you like the responses you get is always a good way to evaluate them.
+Does the company seem to have “real people” working for it?
+Is it big, small, or mid-size?
+Testimonials can be made up, so I don’t really pay attention to them.
+However, calling the company or emailing and seeing if you like the responses you get is a good way to evaluate them.

 Go to their website to see if they have an analysis of their product and more information on uses.
-See if they have been certified by ConsumerLabs, the U.S. Pharmacopeial Convention, or NSF (which used to be called NSF International, and before that National Sanitation Foundation).
+See if they have been certified by ConsumerLabs, the U.S. Pharmacopeial Convention, or NSF (which used to be called NSF International and before that, the National Sanitation Foundation).

 Other Things to Consider

 Is there a specific animal product version of a human product?
-A company that makes supplements for both humans and animals may be more interested in and committed to getting dosing right and safety.
-Preferably use a product for animal as some human safe products are toxic to pets.
+A company that makes supplements for both humans and animals may be more interested in and committed to getting dosing right and safe.
+Preferably use a product for animals as some human-safe products are toxic to pets.

 Watch for fillers or flavoring agents if your pet has allergies.

-If possible, use a brand that has been used in a veterinary scientific study which may give more peace of mind for efficacy, although there are not many of these studies available.
+If possible, use a brand that has been used in a veterinary scientific study which may give more peace of mind for efficacy.
+To be fair, however, not many of these studies are available, and there are many good supplements that do not have studies specific to their products.

 What form is going to be easiest to get into your dog?
-Supplements are only useful if your dog will take them.
-Powders, capsules, chewables may be available; what will work for your dog?
+Supplements are only useful if your dog takes them.
+Powders, capsules, and chewables may be available; what will work for your dog?

 The Bottom Line on Choosing the Best Supplements for Dogs

-I have personally seen the amazing benefits of herbs and supplements on a daily basis where patients live a longer, quality of life.
+I have seen the amazing benefits of herbs and supplements daily, where patients live a longer life of good quality.
 But there is no shortcut to this kind of success.
+It takes time, patience, and diligence.

 Take your time, do your research and digging, and consult with your veterinarian so you can make the best-informed decision for your pet.